Field Biology and Spanish in Costa Rica

 June 27 – July 27, 2014

-The Oregon International Education Consortium consists of Central Oregon Community College, Chemeketa CC, Clackamas CC, Mount Hood CC, Portland CC, Rogue CC and Southwestern CC, offering programs ranging from 3 to 11 weeks in four countries.
+The Oregon International Education Consortium consists of Central Oregon Community College, Chemeketa CC, Clackamas CC, Mt.
+Hood CC, Portland CC, Rogue CC and Southwestern CC, offering programs ranging from 3 to 11 weeks in four countries.

 Your Spanish language skills are the first target in this program.
 After arriving in San Jose airport on Saturday, June 27, you begin your adjustment to the tropical climates with a night at the Hotel Mango in the nation’s capital San Jose.
 A chartered bus will then take you to Grecia.
 Here, you will spend two weeks at the Academia Centroamericana de Espanol in Grecia, studying intensive Spanish and earning 4 credits of college Spanish at your level of proficiency.
 While learning Spanish, students will experience Costa Rican culture via their homestays, salsa lessons, a cooking class, and tours of Grecia, nearby Sarchi, and the capital San Jose.
 Field Biology classes will also begin in Grecia on Tuesdays and Thursdays.
 The 4-credit biology course, designed for non-science majors, is open to all students with an interest in learning more about distinct ecosystems of the tropics (variously numbered BI 103, 141, 188, or 200).
 The four biology class meetings in Grecia are highlighted by tours to Zoo Ave, World of Snakes, and INBioparque.